 - HiTemp Medical Sheepskins must have a minimum shrink temperature of 110o C and should not decrease more than 5 oC after 5 wash cycles.

-Sheepskins are a natural product and are not all exactly the same.
+Sheepskins are a natural durable product and all are not exactly the same.
 There is some small variation from one Australian Medical Sheepskin to another.
-However, all authentic Australian Medical Sheepskins conform to the above criteria.
+However, all authentic Australian Medical Sheepskins AS4480.1 must conform to the above criteria.

 Authentic Australian Medical Sheepskins contain fine wool ( approx. 26 -34 microns) and the pricking sensation is not experienced while skin is in contact with the sheepskin.
 If there is a concern, we recommend covering the sheepskin with a sheet.
 These sheepskins are used extensively in hospitals throughout the world.

 Some people are allergic to lanolin and others may be allergic to dust mites that could get into the pile.
 Because of this, we recommend the use of Woolskin for laundering- Woolskin will kill and remove dust mites and, at the same time, it will disinfect the fleece.